Software Development Process at Cleveroad: How We Build Web and Mobile Apps

 - Small UI issues

-Last Days of Sprint N
+Last Day of the Sprint

-- Daily meetings
+- Daily standup

 - Code freeze (day 9)

-- Product Demo (day 10)
+- Product demo (day 10)

 - List of completed features

-- Not completed features (and why)
+- List of non-completed features (and why)

-- Change requests (if any) implemented during the sprint
+- Change requests implemented during the sprint

-- Change requests not implemented during the Sprint (and why)
+- Change requests not implemented during the sprint (and why)

 Sprint 1-N deliverables: